Locations:

 Even though it’s easier said than done, quitting smoking can make a huge difference in your health and recovery from surgery.
 In fact, the longer you abstain from smoking, the better your chances of a healthy recovery, among other benefits.

-One JAMA study compared post-surgery risks for 125,000 smokers, 78,000 former smokers (who quit at least a year before surgery) and 400,000 nonsmokers.
-In comparing smokers with former smokers, researchers found smokers were 17% more likely to die and 53% more likely to have serious heart and lung problems.
+One JAMA study compared post-surgery risks for 125,000 people who smoke, 78,000 people who quit smoking at least a year before surgery and 400,000 people who have never smoked.
+In comparing people who smoke with people who quit smoking, researchers found that those who smoke were 17% more likely to die and 53% more likely to have serious heart and lung problems.

-Yet former smokers who had quit at least a year before surgery had no increased risk of death compared to nonsmokers.
+Yet people who'd quit smoking at least a year before surgery had no increased risk of death compared to those who'd never smoked.

 “You should do your best to avoid cigarette smoke before surgery,” says Dr. Choi.
 “Secondhand smoke can cause coronary heart disease, stroke and lung cancer.”